306-668-8810 ext 145

 Peter’s early career was in financial services before he took on senior finance roles in the not-for-profit and public health sectors in Ireland.
 Before coming to Canada in 2013, Peter had responsibility for Finance, HR, IT and Facilities Management for an international peace-building charity.
 Prior to joining HQC, Peter worked as the Director of Finance for the Keewatin Yatthé Regional Health Authority in northern Saskatchewan.

 Peter is a Chartered Professional Accountant (CPA), a member of CGA Canada, and a fellow of the Association of Chartered Certified Accountants.
-He also holds a Master’s degree in Public Management and he is presently completing his certification as a Lean Leader.
+He also holds a Master’s degree in Public Management and is a certified Lean Leader.

 Executive Assistant, Emergency Department Waits and Patient Flow Initiative